J1 Exchange Visitor Program

 - Check in with ISSS

 - No appointment is needed.
-Bring the following documents to Jones Hall 111, Monday through Friday, between 8:00 am and 4:30 pm (except during campus holidays).
+Bring the following documents to Peck Hall 208, Monday through Friday, between 8:00 am and 4:30 pm (except during campus holidays).
 If you have any dependents with you, we will need their documents, as well.

 - Check in with your department